Swall0w/microservice-ml-demo/README.md

 Currently, we use object detection algorithm for demo, but you can change it as you like.

-You can find this slide -> [Plone Conference 2018: Micro Service Architecture with Machine Learning Application ](https://speakerdeck.com/swall0w/micro-service-architecture-with-machine-learning-application)
+You can find this project's slide -> [Plone Conference 2018: Micro Service Architecture with Machine Learning Application ](https://speakerdeck.com/swall0w/micro-service-architecture-with-machine-learning-application)

 ## What is inside in this repository?